-Here in Tulamben, the sea is generally calm, which provides easier and more relaxing dives and snorkeling sessions.
+Here in Tulamben, the sea is generally calm, which provides easier and more relaxing snorkeling and dives sessions in Tulamben.
 This place is world-renowned amongst divers, and is particularly famous for the USAT Liberty wreck.

-We recommend the dive sites of Tulamben as your first diving experience in Bali : the spot is ideal to discover the marine life.
+We recommend dive in Tulamben as your first diving experience in Bali : the spot is ideal to discover the marine life.

 From Atlantis International’s main office in Sanur (Denpasar), you will travel by mini bus to the north eastern corner of Bali (about 2h20), to the tiny fishing village of Tulamben; one of the most renowned and most frequented locations in Bali for scuba diving.
-You will have the opportunity to observe a multitude of species of fish and corals known to inhabit the seas of Indonesia.
+For this dive in Tulamben, You will have the opportunity to observe a multitude of species of fish and corals known to inhabit the seas of Indonesia.

 USAT Liberty Wreck